About Us

 • Red Newcombe

-The follow are the leaders at Templestowe Heights Primary School for 2023, future leaders of the community and beyond.
+The follow are the leaders at Templestowe Heights Primary School for 2024, future leaders of the community and beyond.

 House Captains and Vice Captains

-Bradman – Angus 6JA & Camilla 6KS
+Bradman – Pranav 6KS & Maya 6KS

 Junior School Councilors